lsu-ddem/pathways-site/content/6_Resources/4_Gaphics/5_BasicShapes/_index.md

 * point() draws a single pixel point on the canvas at a given location
 * circle() only draws circles, square() only draws squares, and quad() functions like triangle, but creates a 4 sided shape.

+[Here is an example](https://p5js.org/examples/hello-p5-simple-shapes.html) of P5 making several basic 2D shapes.

 ---

 ## colors

 A Computer color mixer is available [here](https://www.w3schools.com/colors/colors_rgb.asp).
 You can experiment with the color values and see them output as both RGB and hex values.
 A second one is available [here](https://www.csfieldguide.org.nz/en/interactives/rgb-mixer/), this time with interactive sliders, but no hex values.

+[Here is a lesson](https://p5js.org/learn/color.html) on the basics of color from the book [Learning Processing](http://learningprocessing.com/) by Daniel Schiffman.

 Here are a few different Coding Train videos involving working with colors in P5.js.